AditiDey29/Chess_AI/README.md

 https://www.youtube.com/watch?v=XxccOkFPmAY

 ### Features
-- Implemented all rules of Chess.
+- Implemented all rules of Chess including special  moves such as castling and enpassment moves.
 - Implemented a Chess AI using MiniMax Algorithm and Alpha-Beta pruning.
+- Implemenrted the score bar and the moves log window.

 ### References
 - https://medium.com/free-code-camp/simple-chess-ai-step-by-step-1d55a9266977